 Vermont State House, Montpelier

-Join us for an evening commemorating the "Great War" as we hear music performed by the Vermont Philharmonic Chorus and the Bethany Baritones.
+Hundreds of people joined us for an evening commemorating the "Great War" as we heard music performed by the Vermont Philharmonic Chorus and the Bethany Baritones.

 If you would like to find out more, please contact Amanda Gustin at (802) 828-2180.